 I have performed shows at Edinburgh Fringe Festival as part of the Cabaret of Dangerous Ideas: 'Bring Back Child Labour!' and 'Abolish Childhood!' where I discussed how commitments to equality and social justice have radical implications for our approaches to childhood.

-I am Editor-in-Chief of Res Publica - A Journal of Moral, Legal and Political Philosophy (together with Dr. Sune Laegaard).
+I am Editor-in-Chief of Res Publica - A Journal of Moral, Legal and Political Philosophy (together with Dr. Clare Chambers and Dr. Sune Laegaard).

 Res Publica is published on behalf of the Association for Social and Political Philosophy.

-I currently convene the first-year undergraduate core-course 'Political Thinkers' which introduces students to figures such as St. Augustine, Hobbes, Locke, Rousseau, Marx, Mill, Arendt, Gandhi, and Rawls.
-I convene an Honours Undergraduate Course 'What's Wrong With Inequality?'
-This course considers the recent debates in political philosophy around equality, and relates these debates to practical social and policy issues.
+I currently convene the first-year undergraduate core-course 'Political Thinkers' which introduces students to figures such as Hobbes, Locke, Marx, Mill, Arendt, Gandhi, and Rawls.
+I convene an Honours Undergraduate Course 'What's Wrong With Inequality?', and a post-graduate version 'Equality and its Critics'.
+These course considers the recent debates in political philosophy around equality, and relates these debates to practical social and policy issues.
+I also convene a course focused on 'Education and Social Justice' that has a particular focus on bringing together debates in recent egalitarian political philosophy and developments in education policy internationally.
 I also co-convene a Postgraduate course 'Explanation and Understanding in Social Science' together with Tod Van Gunten (Sociology).
 This course addresses a range of issues in the philophy of socieal science, and I lead discussions around social ontology in particular (considering such thinkers as John Searle, Margaret Gilbert, Michael Bratman, Margaret Archer, and Brian Epstein).
 I also contribute to the courses 'Education Politics and Policy' and 'Knowledge, Expertise, and Policy' convened by colleagues in other areas of the School of Social and Political Science delivering sessions on topics such as education and equality, markets and vouchers in education, and ethical expertise in policy.

 I engage actively in pedagogical research.
 I was recently awarded a Principal's Teaching Award Small Grant to conduct research into the effect on student motivation and attainment of a blended-learning study skills programme I introduced.